 Arrange Gift Wrap by Color and Size

-Another important element of organizing is to organize your gift wrap by color and size.
-This will really help you to easily locate exactly what you’re looking for in those last-minute situations.
+Consider organizing your wrapping paper by color and size.
+This will help you easily locate exactly what you’re looking for in those last-minute situations.

-If you are looking for a small gift bag that you are frantically searching between all of the medium and large gift bags for a small one, you’ve wasted time.
-If you organize your gift bags according to size, then it’s easy for you to find the exact size that you need at that moment.
+If you are looking for a small gift bag and have to dig through all of the medium and large gift bags to find one, you’ve wasted time.
+If you store them by size, then it’s easy for you to find the exact size that you need at that moment.

 It’s also very helpful to organize things according to color.
-If you are wrapping a Christmas present, it’s much easier to find that black gift tag that you were looking for that coordinates with your buffalo check wrapping paper if everything is organized according to color.
+If you are wrapping a Christmas present, it’s much easier to find that black gift tag that coordinates with your buffalo check wrapping paper if you store everything by color.

 Again, it’s just a very small time saver but when all those very small incremental moments are added up, it really does make a huge difference in your life.